Barytonsax/ha-formlabs/README.md

 ## ✅ Recommended dashboard usage

-- Use **Progress**, **Time remaining**, and **Printing** binary sensor for automations and UI.
+- Use **Progress**, **Time remaining**, and **Printing** binary sensor for automations.
-- Use the **Print thumbnail camera** in a Lovelace picture card (great for “print monitoring” dashboards).
+- Use the **Print thumbnail camera** in a Lovelace picture card for print monitoring.
-- Use **Raw payload** when reporting issues (it helps reproduce API differences quickly).
+- Use **Raw payload** when reporting issues — it helps reproduce API differences quickly.

 ---

 ## 🧯 Troubleshooting

-### I see `Unavailable` / `Unknown` sensors
+### Sensors show `Unavailable` or `Unknown`
-- Make sure the printer is actually **online**.
+- Make sure the printer is **online**.
-- Restart Home Assistant (or reload the integration).
+- Restart Home Assistant or reload the integration.
-- If it persists, check the **Raw payload** diagnostic sensor to confirm what the API returns.
+- Check the **Raw payload** diagnostic sensor to confirm what the API returns.

-### Thumbnail is blank sometimes
+### Thumbnail is sometimes blank
 Signed URLs can expire.
-The camera entity proxies URLs and keeps the last valid image, but if the printer provides no thumbnail at all for a job, there may be nothing to display.
+The camera entity keeps the last valid image, but if the printer provides no thumbnail for a job, nothing can be displayed.

 ---

 ## 🤝 Contributing

-PRs and issues are welcome—especially:
+Issues and pull requests are welcome, especially for:
-- support for additional fields exposed by the API
+- additional API fields
 - better status mappings
-- improvements to diagnostics and docs
+- documentation improvements

 When opening an issue, please include:
 - printer model